Travel insurance Asia

 Report incidents ASAP

-Even if you’ve paid extra to cover baggage loss or theft, your insurer can refuse to accept your claim if you lost your things while they were left unattended.
+Even if you’ve paid extra to cover baggage loss or theft, your insurance company can refuse to accept your claim if you lost your things while they were left unattended.
 So if you forgot your backpack in a coffee shop and it went missing by the time you went back, the insurance provider can reject your baggage claim.

 Enjoy your drink but stick to moderation.
 Disorientation on unknown foreign roads is definitely not a good idea and in case you run into an accident while you’re drunk, you won’t even be covered for the damages.
 Also, while it’s exciting to try local drinks from local bars, try and go to reputable bars so there’s no risk of spiking.